FAQs tagged with 'Purchasing / Buying'

 We are also unable to transport solar panels with our units.
 We advise our customers to go to market and find the best solution once the unit is delivered.
 Many customers have installed solar.
 We do not install 12-volt cables or componentry.

-All of our units are constructed on a galvanised steel chassis with skids that run the full length of the unit.
-We used to put wheels on our smaller units for the purpose of delivery, but no longer do.
+All HouseMe units are constructed on a galvanised steel chassis with full-length skids, designed for strength, stability, and easy delivery.
+We used to fit wheels on some smaller units purely for transport purposes, but no longer do.

 HouseMe homes come with commercial-grade carpet in the main living areas and commercial-grade vinyl flooring in wet areas such as the kitchen and bathroom.
 The specific flooring type and style may vary by unit, with a mix of different carpet and vinyl options used.